danielpaulus/quicktime_video_hack/README.md

 ## 2. Installation
 ### 2.1 Mac OSX
-1. Install Gstreamer and LibUSB with brew or apt depending on your platform.
-   On MacOS run `brew install libusb pkg-config gstreamer gst-plugins-bad gst-plugins-good gst-plugins-base gst-plugins-ugly`
+1. On MacOS run `brew install libusb pkg-config gstreamer gst-plugins-bad gst-plugins-good gst-plugins-base gst-plugins-ugly`
 2. Download the latest release and run it or clone the repo and execute `go run main.go` (need to install golang of course)
 ### 2.2 Linux
 1. Run with Docker: the Docker files are [here](https://github.com/danielpaulus/quicktime_video_hack/tree/master/docker).
 There is one for just building and one for running.